Akkatecture/Documentation/content/docs/advanced_concepts/snapshotting.md

     - csharp
     - dotnet
 ---
-Event snapshotting is an optimization that you can use to reduce the amount of events that are replayed upon aggregate instantiation.
-In essence if your aggregate has comitted `N` events, and your last aggregate snapshot was at `N - 18` events ago, instead of replaying all N events from the event journal, Akka will hydrate your aggregate with your snapshot and then will replay the remaining journaled events from offset `N-18 to N`, thus completing your aggregate recovery/loading.
-So the optimisation here is that you do not need to load all the comitted events that precede `N - 18`.
-In cases where your aggregate has thousands of events this can be a worthwhile optimisation.
+State snapshotting is an optimization that you can use to reduce the amount of events that are replayed upon aggregate instantiation.
+The affect of snapshotting is the limit the 'at most amount of events to replay' limits for your aggregates.
+Snapshotting works in the following way; if your aggregate has comitted `N` events, and your last aggregate snapshot was at `N - x` events ago, instead of replaying all N events from the event journal (`[1 to N]`), Akka will hydrate your aggregate with your snapshot and then will replay the remaining journaled events from offset `[N-x to N]`, thus completing your aggregate recovery process.
+So the optimisation here is that you do not need to load all the comitted events that precede `N - x`.
+In cases where your aggregate has thousands of events this can be a worthwhile optimisation to reduce replay time and the load on your event journal.

 Snapshotting can be applied to both aggregates and sagas.
 Since, in Akkatecture sagas are modelled similarly to aggregates, the same documentation here applies to sagas, ie the mechanics of snapshotting is the same in both aggregates and sagas.